Sitra brings together change-makers to collaborate on building the successful Finland of tomorrow.

 What do we do?

 Sitra offers both continual, ongoing training and fixed-term projects.
 Permanently offered training includes Leadership training for sustainable economic policy and activities for our course graduates.
-In addition, we are currently organising the Ratkaisu 100 challenge prize, an impact accelerator for companies and organisations as well as public sector management training.

 Leadership training for sustainable economic policy combines learning about everyday well-being, economic realities and the earth’s carrying capacity with long-term economic policy decision-making and development, as well as analysis of the new leadership required by a complicated world.
 Twice a year, the course brings together 30 decision-makers and change-makers from various sectors of society and gives them room to reflect on the strengths and shortcomings of Finnish society.